Builder68/OpenEarlyMacsRAMexpansion/README.md

 | A19             |Pin N°3 - U3D   |9             |                 |
 | RA8             |Left Pad R42    |9             |Left leg of R42 disconnected |

+### 5.3 From J2 on the auxiliary board to J5 on the expansion board
 The following table shows signals that are collected directly by the auxiliary board and need to be wired from J2 to J5:

 *Please note that pin 1 of connector J4 is located at the bottom, whereas pin 1 of connector J5 is located at the top.*